wgxcodersdc/cybersecurity-community/first-timers-guides/00_first_timers_guide.md

 ## What are some common myths/misconceptions?
 * If I have a career in cybersecurity, I'll be sitting alone in a dark room wearing a hoodie and staring at screens all day.

+   **Reality**: cybersecurity is a collaborative field.
+You will work with people from all different backgrounds on a variety of projects.

+* I need to have a degree in Computer Science.

+   **Reality**: there are many different paths to becoming a cybersecurity professional.
+While it is useful to study Computer Science, there are people in this industry with degrees in psychology, law, mathematics, art history, or are even self taught.
+The initiative, willingness to learn, and work ethic you have is most important.

+* I don't want to code all day, so I shouldn't be in cybersecurity.

+  **Reality**: not all cybersecurity jobs are strictly coding.
+In addition to traditional engineering roles, there are opportunities available in governance, intelligence, and risk management.

 ## Sounds cool!
 How can I get started?